-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24
+For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.

-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.

-What you must pay when you get Services that are covered for you these services months or more frequently if medically necessary: procedures to identify measurement. bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-Breast cancer screening (mammograms) In-Network: There is no coinsurance, Covered services include: copayment, or deductible for One baseline mammogram between the ages of 35 and 39 covered screening mammograms.
-One screening mammogram every 12 months for women aged 40 and older • Clinical breast exams once every 24 months Cardiac rehabilitation services In-Network: \$20 copayment Comprehensive programs of cardiac rehabilitation services that include Specialist's Office exercise, education, and counseling are covered for members who meet Outpatient Hospital certain conditions with a doctor's order.
+Breast cancer screening (mammograms)

+- One baseline mammogram between the ages of 35 and 39 - One screening mammogram every 12 months for women aged 40 and older - Clinical breast exams once every 24 months

+There is no coinsurance, copayment, or deductible for covered screening mammograms.

+Cardiac rehabilitation services

+Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

+- Specialist's Office - Outpatient Hospital

-Prior authorization requirements may apply Cardiovascular disease risk reduction visit (therapy for In-Network: cardiovascular disease) There is no coinsurance, copayment, or deductible for the We cover one visit per year with your primary care doctor to help lower intensive behavioral therapy your risk for cardiovascular disease.
-During this visit, your doctor may cardiovascular disease preventive discuss aspirin use (if appropriate), check your blood pressure, and give you henefit tips to make sure you're eating healthy.
-Cardiovascular disease testing In-Network: There is no coinsurance, Blood tests for the detection of cardiovascular disease (or abnormalities copayment, or deductible for associated with an elevated risk of cardiovascular disease) once every 5 cardiovascular disease testing that years (60 months). is covered once every 5 years.
-Cervical and vaginal cancer screening In-Network: There is no coinsurance, Covered services include: copayment, or deductible for For all women: Pap tests and pelvic exams are covered once every 24 Medicare-covered preventive Pap months and pelvic exams. • If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Chiropractic services In-Network: Medicare Covered Chiropractic Covered services include: Services • We cover manual manipulation of the spine to correct subluxation \$20 copayment
+Prior authorization requirements may apply

+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

+We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.

+There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.

+Tardiovascular disease testing

+Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).

+There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

+Tervical and vaginal cancer screening

+For all women: Pap tests and pelvic exams are covered once every 24 months

+There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

-What you must pay when you get Services that are covered for you these services Additionally, you may self-refer to a network chiropractor for 12 visits per In-Network: calendar year for routine care.
-Covered supplemental services include: Chiropractic Services (Routine) \$20 copayment
+Services that are covered for you What you must pay when you get these services

-- New and established patient examinations

-- Select x-ray procedures

-- Non-spinal/extremity manipulation

-- Select physical medicine modalities and procedures

-- Routine spinal adjustments
+• If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months

+Chiropractic services

+- We cover only manual manipulation of the spine to correct subluxation - Other services performed by a chiropractor are not covered

+Medicare Covered Chiropractic Services